Team-Resurgent/PrometheOS-Firmware/README.md

 ### Building XBE / Testing

-BEWARE: Certain actions will write to Xenium flash unless you disable Xenium flash by disabling the define EMABLE_XENIUM in xenium.cpp to simulate flash instead.
+BEWARE: Certain actions will write to Xenium flash unless you disable Xenium flash by disabling the define ENABLE_XENIUM in xenium.cpp to simulate the flash instead.

 * Open PackageXbe\PackageXbe.sln in VS2022
 * Compile as Debug to test or Release for Packaging described in 'Packaging PromethOS firmware'